mgriebling/UInt128/README.md

 This library includes Swift Package support out of the box.
 Reference this git repository via XCode to install as a Package.

+  - Warning: This interface uses different initializers than earlier versions.

 You can also manually copy over the `Sources/(U)Int128.swift` files into your project and it should work great.
 This file split duplicates Apple's UInt128 and Int128 files.
-Note: Some common utilities are located in the Int128.swift file.
+Note: Some common utilities are located in the `Common.swift` file which you'll also need if copying to your project.

 ## Documentation